 La question est posée (We’re asking the question)

-version with French and English subtitles
+version with 2 screens for French and English subtitles

 exhibition Anticorps, Palais de Tokyo, Paris, 2020

 ARTE Radio, 2020